isomerpages/mlaw-corp/news/press-releases/_posts/2025-03-14-post-Official Trip to Hong Kong by Minister for Culture, Community and Youth and Second Minister for Law.md

 ---
-title: Official Trip to Hong Kong by Minister for Culture, Community and Youth and Second Minister for Law
+title: Official Trip to Hong Kong by Minister for Culture, Community and Youth and Second Minister for Law Edwin Tong SC
 permalink: /official-trip-to-hong-kong-by-minister-for-culture-community-and-youth-and-second-minister-for-law/
 date: 2025-03-14
 layout: post